IoSonoDue2/DDR_Benchmark_for_Pynq-Z2/Main_Memory_Characterizer/README.md

-# NECSTCamp
+# Main Memory Characterizer
-projects for NECSTCamp
+for Pynq-Z2